michalroj/ontologies/contexts/README.md

   8. review: a more systematic, longer description of the book usually taking the form of a review with personal remarks.
   9. keywords: keywords (optional) to be used if a position has some specific feature (e.g. is a mandatory reading or has won a prize)

+### The 'light' version approach

  Context:
  In the file [personal_reading_log_context_lite.jsonld](personal_reading_log_context_lite.jsonld) there is the first version of the context specified using the concepts / relations taken from the schema.org ontology.
 In addition, there is also a Polish version of the context file ([personal_reading_log_context_lite_pl.jsonld](personal_reading_log_context_lite_pl.jsonld)).
 The definitions of the fields are the same so their meaning can be interpreted properly in both cases.

- (This is a 'lite' version of the context which uses only well-known, well-established ontologies to describe fields' meaning.
-However, since those ontologies do not provide the ideal means for my to express full semantics and/or structure, more complex versions will be presented which would also offer more functionality).
+ This is a 'lite' version of the context which uses only well-known, well-established ontologies to describe fields' meaning.
+However, since these ontologies do not provide the ideal means for my to express full semantics and/or structure, more complex versions are need to offer more functionality (ref. sections below).

- The following schema.org terms are used:
+ The following schema.org terms are used in the above context:

  1. "http://schema.org/author": The author of this content or rating.
  2. "http://schema.org/name": The name given to the resource.